Trump lauds ouster of Syria’s al-Assad as ‘unfriendly takeover’ by Turkiye

 “The government knows what is happening,” Trump said.
 “For some reason, they don’t want to comment.
 And I think they’d be better off saying what it is our military knows and our president knows.”

-He added, “I can’t imagine it’s the enemy” without elaborating.
+He added, “I can’t imagine it’s the enemy,” without elaborating.

 Controversial health pick